evertonjuniti/sjcam-owncast-aws/Instructions/docs-en-us/05-Owncast-EC2-instance-configuration.md

 # Configuring EC2 instances
 ![Owncast-Instances.drawio.svg](/Images/Owncast-Instances.drawio.svg)

-In this step we will configure the EC2 instance related to Owncast for installing and configuring Owncast and the EC2 instance related to the Proxy for installing and configuring HAProxy
+In this step we will configure the EC2 instance related to Owncast for installing and configuring Owncast

 ### Note: We'll be making adjustments to the Route Table, NACL, and Security Group (all via VPC service) just to enable testing.
 I'll explain what to do and how to undo them at the end